awsdocs/amazon-ses-developer-guide/doc-source/send-using-smtp-php.md

 # Send an Email Using SMTP with PHP<a name="send-using-smtp-php"></a>

-This example uses the PHPMailer package to send email through Amazon SES using the SMTP interface\.
+This example uses the PHPMailer class to send email through Amazon SES using the SMTP interface\.

 **Important**
 In this tutorial, you send an email to yourself so that you can check to see if you received it\.
 For further experimentation or load testing, use the Amazon SES mailbox simulator\.
 Emails that you send to the mailbox simulator do not count toward your sending quota or your bounce and complaint rates\.
 For more information, see [Testing Email Sending in Amazon SES](mailbox-simulator.md)\.